 Registered nurses are the primary occupation in the medical delivery system.
 RNs practice in numerous different medical environments, such as Vermilion OH hospitals, family practices, outpatient clinics, nursing homes and even schools.
 Their basic function is to aid doctors in the treatment of their patients.
 However, the exact duties of a registered nurse will depend on their job or area of expertise in addition to where they work.
 Some of the responsibilities of an RN may include:

 - Conducting physical examinations

-Nurses with a more advanced degree may have more complex job duties and accountabilities.
-Nurse practitioners (NP), for example, must hold a Master’s Degree and typically work more independently than their RN counterparts.
-They can provide primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.
+Nurses with a higher degree may have more high level job duties and responsibilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and commonly work more independently than their RN counterparts.
+They can administer primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degree Options

 There is more than one degree option offered to become a registered nurse.
 And to become an RN, a student must enroll in an accredited school and program.
 A student can acquire a qualifying degree in as little as two years, or advance to obtain a graduate degree for a total of six years.
 Following are some brief summaries of the nursing degrees that are offered in the Vermilion OH area.

 - Associates.
 The Associate Degree in Nursing (ADN) is usually a two year program made available by community colleges.
 It prepares graduates for an entry level job in nursing in medical centers including hospitals, clinics or nursing homes.
 Many employ the ADN as an entry into nursing and later attain a more advanced degree.